trayio/requestbin/README.md

-# We have discontinued the publicly hosted version of RequestBin due to ongoing abuse that made it very difficult to keep the site up reliably.
-Please see instructions below for setting up your own self-hosted instance.
+# Forked version of requestbin to only allow private bins.

 Originally Created by [Jeff Lindsay](http://progrium.com)